SewHQ: Your Online Sewing Club

 3. Start working from the centre of the design outwards.
 Thread a tapestry needle with a strand of wool in the appropriate colour and bring the needle from the back to the front of the work.
 Leave a short length of yarn at the back and make sure you trap this tail under the first few stitches to secure.

-4. Following the chart and working in tent stitch, make one stitch for every coloured square (or symbol) on the char
+4. Following the chart and working in tent stitch, make one stitch for every coloured square (or symbol) on th

 You might also like these patterns